act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ---
 name: ARIA required context role
 description: |
-  This rule checks that a role does not exist outside of its required context roles.
+  This rule checks that a role does not exist outside of its required context.

 success_criterion:
 - 1.3.1 # Info and Relationships